Spartan-71/AutoCommitt/README.md

 We welcome contributions!
 To report bugs, fix issues, or add features, visit the [Issues](https://github.com/Spartan-71/AutoCommitt/issues) page.
 Please review our [Contribution Guide](CONTRIBUTING.md) for setup and contribution instructions.

-For discussions or real-time collaboration, join our [Gitter community](https://matrix.to/#/#autocommitt:gitter.im).
-Your contributions are appreciated!

 ## Acknowledgments